What You'll Learn

 firstfunction selects the first image in an ImageCollection.
 This allows us to place a single image on the screen.
 Because images are stored in time order, it will select the earliest image.

-Filtered to a single image Notice the image is very cloudy.
-Normally this is a problem for analysis—we prefer images without clouds.
+The first (earliest) image in the filtered collection Notice the image is very cloudy.
+Normally this is a problem for analysis - we prefer images without clouds.
 Each image in Landsat's collection has a cloud cover rating we can use.

 -